jedi7910/aws-mini-projects/README.md

-# 🚀 AWS Cloud Infrastructure & Engineering Roadmap (12-Month)
+# 🚀 AWS Cloud Infrastructure & Security Engineering Roadmap (12-Month)

-*This roadmap supports my transition from Infrastructure Architect at IBM to a backend-focused Cloud Infrastructure Engineer, Platform Engineer, or Cloud Engineer role — focusing on operations, monitoring, automation, and containerization without customer-facing or pre-sales duties.*
+*This roadmap supports my transition from Infrastructure Architect at IBM to a backend-focused Cloud Infrastructure Engineer, Platform Engineer, or Cloud Security Engineer/Architect role — focusing on operations, monitoring, automation, and secure infrastructure design without customer-facing or pre-sales duties.*

 ---